I-Brain-BCI/ibrain_website/content/authors/Xiaoyue Cheng/_index.md

 ---
 # Display name
-title: Tania Xiang
+title: Xiaoyue Cheng

 # Full name (for SEO)
-first_name: Yuanyunshu
+first_name: Xiaoyue
-last_name: Xiang
+last_name: Cheng
-sequence_weight: 1
+sequence_weight: 5

 # Username (this should match the folder name)
 authors:
-  - Yuanyunshu Xiang(Tania)
+  - Xiaoyue Cheng

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Office Director
+role: Faculty Assistant